mattbowlby/100-days-of-code/log.md

 ### Day 01: 12 August 2017

-**Today's Progress**: Worked on tutorials and a project on [freeCodeCamp][2].
+**Today's Progress:** Worked on tutorials and a project on [freeCodeCamp][2].
 Completed three sections of the Front End Development Certificate: HTML5 and CSS, Responsive Design with Bootstrap, and jQuery.
 Completed the first Basic Front End Development Project: a tribute page.
 Built a tribute page to my favorite baseball player growing up, [Kirby Puckett][3].

 **Thoughts:** It has been about 18 month since I really sat down to code anything significant.
 Today was about review and getting my mind back in the coding mindset.
 I was able to move through the HTML, CSS and responsive design tutorials on FCC very quickly.
 I understand all the basic concepts very well, but need more time experimenting with responsive design and layouts using CSS and Bootstrap to get more comfortable.